michmich89/BusTalk/README.md

 # BusGen

 Installation tips:
-The class ConnectionsHandler has a boolean "isTest".
+1.The class ConnectionsHandler has a boolean "isTest".
 When the boolean is true, the application will ignore to check if the wifi is correct.
 When false the program will work as intended.

+2. You will need an android phone to test the app since normal emulators don't support wifimanagers.

 If you're running gitinspector and checking authors.
 Alexander Kloutschek = Rektorn.